 In addition to being found and seen by the right career stakeholders, you will want to make it easy for them to reach out to you.

 Note: Some professionals further increase their accessibility by including their email address and/or phone number in their profile.
-You can do this by either simply including them in your profile summary, or by clicking on “Edit Contact Info” when editing your profile and adding them there.
+You can do this by either simply including them in your profile summary, or by choosing “Everyone on LinkedIn” in the “Who can see your email address” Privacy setting.

 Second, don’t forget to allow your fellow group members the opportunity to send you direct messages about new opportunities.
-Go to the group’s page, click on the “More” tab and click on “Your Settings” in the dropdown menu.
-Under “Contact Settings,” check “Allow members of this group to send me messages via LinkedIn.”
+Go to the group’s page, click on the gearwheel Settings icon tab and make sure that Member Messages is checked off.

 Chris Perry, MBA, is a Gen Y brand and marketing generator, brand marketing manager, career search and personal branding expert, professional speaker, entrepreneur and brand consultant.
 Chris is the founder of Career Rocketeer, the Career Search and Personal Branding Network, MBA Highway, the MBA Job Search and Career Network and multiple other ventures.